ludicast/ice/README.markdown

 ## Partials

-Partials may now be written in Eco, and included in ERB (and other) templates.
+Partials may now be written in Eco or CoffeeKup, and included in ERB (and other) templates.

 ## Helpers